(Disclosure: Some of the links below may be affiliate links)

 The second part of the book is trying to define happiness.
 As we said earlier, it is actually very difficult to truly define happiness.
 However, we can analyze the habits of happy people to try to derive a loose definition of happiness.

 For this, the book list nine common qualities of happy people.
 For instance, they enjoy simple things more.
 And they invest in their overall wellness.
 I thought this was very interesting to read about.
 For each of these nine qualities, the book goes into details as to what exactly these happy people do differently than unhappy people.

 I think it is a great way to define happiness.
 By showing what happy people are doing rather than trying to define a pedantic definition of happiness, the book is doing a nice explanation.

 The next chapter is the antithesis of the previous one: Habits of unhappy people.

 This chapter goes into details about what makes some people unhappy.
 For instance, unhappy people do not generally take well to a challenge.
 They are often frozen under some conditions that they are used to.

 Mostly, what is very important to remember is that unhappy people generally expect happiness to simply happen to them.
 They think it is an event that will eventually come.
 On the other hand, happy people are making it a goal to be happy every day.
 This is a very significant difference that is explained in details throughout the book.

 Finally, the next chapter is about practical guidelines and tips about how to get happier.

 Now, this chapter is not a definitive guide to happiness.
 Such a thing simply does not exist.
 However, there are some things that can be learned from happy people and can be replicated.

-Of course, acquiring this happiness state of mind is not something that can be achieved in a single day or even a single year.
+Of course, acquiring this happy state of mind is not something that can be achieved in a single day or even a single year.
 Your mind needs to be trained in another way of seeing life.
 This is not trivial.